-Removing PTFs requires a special version of libzypp/zypper to be installed on the client system.
+Removing PTFs requires a special version of libzypp and zypper to be installed on the client system.
+Check zypper --help whether removeptf is supported.
 The List/Remove tab is only visible if this condition is met.

 In case the PTF should be removed using the API, the normal system.schedulePackageRemove api can be used with the proxy package name.